reactstrap/reactstrap/README.md

 # reactstrap

-Stateless React Components for Bootstrap.
+Stateless React Components for Bootstrap 5.

+If you're using Bootstrap 4, you'll need to use [Reactstrap v8](https://reactstrap.github.io/legacy/8.10.1)

 ## Getting Started